box/developer.box.com/content/guides/tooling/sdks/swift-gen.md

   For more details, see our [SDK versioning strategy document][versioning].
 </Message>

-Check the [migration guide][migration] to learn how to switch from Box Next Generation SDK to code Box SDK `v10`.
+Check the [migration guide][migration] to learn how to switch from Box Next Generation SDK to Box core SDK `v10`.

 [versioning]: g://tooling/sdks/sdk-versioning
 [migration]: https://github.com/box/box-ios-sdk/blob/sdk-gen/migration-guides/from-box-swift-sdk-gen-v0-to-box-ios-sdk-v10.md